YuhangTom/wire/README.md

 ## Data

-The original scans for the wire cuts are stored in `x3p` format of width around 2300 and height around 1800, under a resolution 0.645\$m
+The original scans for the wire cuts are stored in `x3p` format of width around 2300 and height around 1800, under a resolution
-$0.645$m\$, with each file being at least 15 MB, which is much larger compared to the file limit of 5 MB for a `R` package.
+$0.645 \mu m \times 0.645 \mu m$, with each file being at least 15 MB, which is much larger compared to the file limit of 5 MB for a `R` package.
 Therefore, we subsampled the original scans by a factor of 10, and saved them as `x3p_subsamples` in the package.
-The data can be used by:
+The data can be used
+by:

 ``` r
 library(wire)